georgestafilidis/TidyFedora/README.md

 sudo dnf install ibus-m17n ibus-typing-booster ibus-hangul ibus-libpinyin ibus-anthy
 ```

-> 📃 Notes<br>
-These input source add-ons can be found in Software ➞ Explore ➞ very bottom ➞ Input Sources
+> You can find these in the Software app under Input Sources at the very bottom.

 <p align=center>  ───────── ౨ৎ ───────── </p>

-### 🚫 Apps You Might Not Need
+### 🚫 Apps you might not need
-These apps are optional and can be removed if you don’t plan to use them.

-- **gnome-tour** – Not very useful after first boot
+These come pre-installed but aren't super useful for everyone.

+- gnome-tour → just the welcome screen you see once
-- **gnome-color-manager** – Cannot be launched as a standalone app
+- gnome-color-manager → doesn't even open as a normal app
-- **gnome-connections** – Users report it crashes often
-- **gnome-contacts** – Does not show all cities
-- **gnome-weather** – Japanese input support
-- **gnome-abrt** - Requires an API key; not very useful for new users
+- gnome-connections → kinda buggy for a lot of people
+- gnome-contacts → doesnt really fit the desktop more like it was made for phones
+- gnome-weather → simple weather app (there are better ones)
+- gnome-abrt → crash reporting tool that needs setup and isn't great for beginners

 ```
 # Uninstall